 Wood Logs vs Smoking Chunks vs Smoking Chips: Which Is Best for Ribs?

-Whether you prefer cooking wood logs, smoking chunks or smoking chips, you can’t go wrong with hickory when smoking ribs.
-Hickory offers a particularity strong smokey flavor that works well for ribs.
+Whether you prefer cooking wood logs or smoking chunks, you can’t go wrong with cherry when smoking ribs.
+Cherry offers a subtle smokey sweet flavor that works well for ribs.
 It complements the natural flavor of ribs to provide a flavor that’s simply out of this world.
-And like most other hardwoods, hickory is relatively dense, so it holds less moisture than softwoods.
-For these reasons and others, hickory wood is an all-around great choice for smoking ribs.
+For these reasons and others, cherry wood is an all-around great choice for smoking ribs.

 Pecan Wood for Ribs